sofieschn/ID2223-Lab2-Chatbot/README.md

 npm run dev
 ```

 Access the UI at the URL printed by Vite (default http://localhost:5173).
-The chat box will forward user prompts to the FastAPI backend running on port `8000`.
+The chat box will forward user prompts to the FastAPI backend running on port `8000`, which in turn talks to the local model.